-Out of an abundance of caution, DHH will conduct additional sampling and testing in St. Bernard Parish later in the year as temperatures grow warmer, making water more inviting for the ameba.
-DHH still encourages people to take precautions, including using commercially distilled water or tap water that has been boiled and then cooled, when they are using a Neti pot for a sinus rinse.
+Out of an abundance of caution, LDH will conduct additional sampling and testing in St. Bernard Parish later in the year as temperatures grow warmer, making water more inviting for the ameba.
+LDH still encourages people to take precautions, including using commercially distilled water or tap water that has been boiled and then cooled, when they are using a Neti pot for a sinus rinse.

 NEW TESTING PROTOCOLS

 Following input from national and international experts through the scientific work group, the Department and CDC implemented the multi-level testing protocols used successfully in Western Australia, whereby water samples are tested in a two-step process.
 The first step checks for the presence of a "thermophilic" ameba, or one that thrives in warm water.
 If thermophilic amebas are present, then a second test is run to confirm if these amebas are Naegleria fowleri, which is known to thrive in warm water.
 Amebas are very common in water and do not always present health risks.
 Naegleria fowleri is the ameba of most concern, given its rarity and the severity of the infection it causes.

 In DeSoto and St. Bernard parishes, where this new testing protocol was first used, only one St. Bernard sample was positive for thermophilic amebas.
 Upon a more detailed second step of testing, this one sample also was negative for Naegleria fowleri.

 This new protocol could ultimately be used as an initial screening mechanism for water systems to test for Naegleria fowleri, which will make the process less expensive and less time consuming.
 LDH is also working to become certified to conduct its own testing for the Naegleria fowleri at its Office of Public Health lab.
 Louisiana would be the only state to perform this kind of testing.

 ABOUT NAEGLERIA FOWLERI IN LOUISIANA